- Gentreo

 Gentreo allows you to make unlimited changes to your estate plan for one year at no additional cost.

 The model is subscription-based, and you are charged annually.
-It renews annually at the non-discounted price.
+It renews annually for $50.

 If you like the idea of having your entire estate plan stored digitally, Gentreo may be the option for you.